 “When people are harmed by work it leads to pain and suffering for individuals and their families, disruption and damaged reputations for companies and costs to the whole economy that make businesses, and Britain, less competitive.”
-These were the words of the UK’s former Parliamentary Under-Secretary of State (Department for Work and Pensions, Disabled People), Justin Tomlinson, in the Health and Safety Executive’s (HSE) recent report ‘Helping Great Britain work well’ .
+These were the words of the UK’s former Parliamentary Under-Secretary of State (Department for Work and Pensions, Disabled People), Justin Tomlinson, in the Health and Safety Executive’s (HSE) report ‘Helping Great Britain work well’ .

 Protecting workers is absolutely vital in any industry, but it’s particularly pertinent in the utilities sector.
-There are few industries with as many potentially hazardous working environments – workers at the UK’s major utilities firms regularly deal with high-voltage electricity, gas and large machinery, and confined spaces, as well as often working at height.
+There are few industries with as many potentially hazardous working environments – workers at the UK’s major utilities companies deal with high voltage electricity, hazardous gases, large machinery, and confined spaces, as well as often working at height.

 Aside from the emotional toll it takes on an organisation, the serious injury or death of an employee is also costly for both the reputation of a company, and the potential fines and competition it might face if mistakes are made leading to an accident.
 As such, utilities firms need to focus on reducing the risk of accidents.

-Quality safety equipment can range from personal protection equipment (PPE), such as harnesses and boots, to high-tech electrical equipment that can be used in the presence of flammable gases - all of which needs to be fully compliant with safety regulations and approved for the work users will be doing.
-“When it comes to safety equipment, the first priority is clearly the quality of those products,” explains Cruise.
-“Companies can ensure the standard of this equipment by working with trusted suppliers that only stock quality branded products.”
+Quality safety equipment can range from personal protection equipment (PPE), such as harnesses and boots, to specialised electrical equipment that can be used in the presence of flammable gases - all of which needs to be fully compliant with safety regulations and approved for the work users will be doing.
+New legislation was introduced in April 2018 ensuring higher standards for PPE - something RS is committed to by only working with manufacturers that adhere to the new rules.

 Efficient MRO processes

 In addition to quality, however, it is still important that utilities companies achieve good value for money and look at running an efficient MRO procurement process; SOmething RS Components explored in its Indirect Procurement Report 2018 - Drivers of Change which was co-authored with the Chartered Institute of Procurement & Supply.
 “Most people involved with procurement are aware that it’s more cost-effective to consolidate suppliers to just a few trusted companies,” says Cruise.
 “However, when it comes to safety equipment there is often a misconception that you need to go to specialist suppliers outside your normal agreed list, or individual safety purchases are devolved to individuals who purchase from non-approved suppliers.

-“This is understandable to an extent, because when comes to equipment, the first priority is quality – you want to make sure that the products you buy are from reputable brands and meet the specifications and needs set out by the company’s Health & Safety managers,” Cruise adds.
+“This is understandable to an extent, because when it comes to equipment, the first priority is quality – you want to make sure that the products you buy are from reputable brands and meet the specifications and needs set out by the company’s Health & Safety managers,” Cruise adds.
 “Once you know the product you want, the next areas you should consider are price and delivery, and this is where smaller, more specialist suppliers often fall down.”

 For the individuals actually purchasing safety equipment, clarity around the products and a streamlined ordering system are also very important.
 Cruise says: “Another advantage of a larger supplier such as RS is the quality of our digital purchasing portal, which will contain all the safety information and documentation for the customer to view before making a purchase, while the purchase itself is as straightforward as making a consumer purchase on a website such as Amazon.”